rfuzzo/MorrowindPlusPlus/setup/setup.md

 * A text editor.
 I recommend [**Notepad++**](https://notepad-plus-plus.org/downloads/v7.9.5/).
 * [**.NET 6 Runtime**](https://dotnet.microsoft.com/en-us/download) (for TES3Merge, a conflict resolution tool).

+{% hint style="warning" %}
-> ⚠️ Users have reported issues with Mod Organizer 2 when using the Steam release of the game, which is why it is not supported by this guide.
+Users have reported issues with Mod Organizer 2 when using the Steam release of the game, which is why it is not supported by this guide.
+{% endhint %}

+{% hint style="info" %}
-> ℹ️ Morrowind originally shipped with a detailed map which is absent from digital stores. [**You can get this map here.**](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Morrowind%20Game%20of%20the%20Year%20Map.jpg)
+Morrowind originally shipped with a detailed map which is absent from digital stores. [**You can get this map here.**](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Morrowind%20Game%20of%20the%20Year%20Map.jpg)
+{% endhint %}

 ## Installation